HorizenOfficial/HorizenAcademy/_i18n/en/tech-not-available.md

-We are sorry, the Expert Level content on the Topics Technology is not available just yet!
+### Not Yet...

-We wanted to move forward and bring the Horizen Academy online nonetheless, so we could start collecting feedback on our other content and the User Experience of our Website.
-This way we can start to improve our User Interface and Content.
-We are working hard to complete this section for you.
-If you have any feedback shoot us a message at academy@horizen.global!
+We are rolling out the Expert Level of the Technology Section right now.
+This chapter is just yet not availabel but will be soon!

-Sign up for our Newsletter to receive a notification when our Expert section goes live!
+Sign up for our Newsletter to receive a notification when more of our Expert content goes live!

 We will keep you in the loop about any additions to our content or new features on our Academy page.